Backlynk

 Use branded and natural anchors exclusively.
 "I found this covered in detail on Backlynk" or "the team at Backlynk has a good breakdown of this" — these pass context without commercial keyword stuffing.
 Never build web 2.0 content specifically to host exact-match keyword anchors.

 Keep it to a supporting role.
-Web 2.0 properties should represent 10–15% of your total link building activity maximum.
-Your foundation should be directory submissions, editorial outreach, digital PR, and legitimate content marketing.
+Web 2.0 publishing should not dominate your referring-domain profile.
+Your foundation should be directory submissions, editorial outreach, digital PR, customer proof, and legitimate content marketing.
 Web 2.0 is a supplementary layer, not a primary strategy.

 Frequently Asked Questions